Yashraj0906/DIP_LAB/README.md

 # Digital Image Processing using MATLAB

 This repository contains a basic implementation of fundamental Digital Image Processing (DIP) operations using MATLAB.
-The project focuses on understanding how common image processing techniques work internally by implementing them from scratch.
+The repository focuses on understanding how common image processing techniques work internally by implementing them from scratch.

 ---